 For now, let’s click on the big button in the Top Organic Keywords widget.

 This is where you will see all the magic.
-This report is what makes a tool such as Semrush so powerful.
+This report is what makes a tool like Semrush so powerful.

-In an instant you can see exactly which keywords a given URL is ranking for.
+You can instantly see exactly which keywords a given URL is ranking for.
 And this list can be super long, depending on the URL and the topic covered in that URL.

-Since this report can be quite long, you can filter on various things, such as search volume, and position in the Google search results.
+Since this report can be pretty long, you can filter on various things, such as search volume and position in the Google search results.

 This information is gold because it gives you lots of new keyword opportunities.
 New keywords that you can target in your articles by adding new paragraphs where you can cover these keywords.

-If you do this properly and consistently, it’s a great way to increase the overall organic traffic to your blog.
+Doing this properly and consistently is a great way to increase the overall organic traffic to your blog.

 3. Competitor Research